 How do I obtain additional information or contact the City?

-BOE has an on-line Customer Service Request (CSR) Portal that allows members of the public to request additional information about processes and procedures as well as discuss permit related issues with BOE staff.
+BOE has an on-line Customer Service Request (CSR) Portal (located in the Customer Portal) that allows members of the public to request additional information about processes and procedures as well as discuss permit related issues with BOE staff.
 Instructions on how to use the CSR Portal can be found in this manual under Customer Service Request (CSR) Portal.

 How long does it take to complete the "B" Permit process?

 The length of time depends on the complexity of the construction improvements, the size of the construction improvements, the quality of the Applicant’s plans, the ability of the Applicant to satisfy the City’s design standards, and the work-load of City staff.
 The time required from application submittal to indexed plans ready for construction typically takes over 6 months.
 Applicants are advised to start the process early and monitor the review process closely.
 In order to facilitate this, the "B" Permit status is available on-line for the applicant.